-The Board of Directors (the "Board") of Spanish Broadcasting System, Inc., a Delaware corporation ("SBS" or the "Company"), is soliciting proxies for the annual meeting of stockholders to be held on Thursday, June 7, 2018, at our principal executive offices, the Pablo Raúl Alarcón Media Center, 7007 NW 77th Avenue, Miami, Florida 33166, at 11:30 AM, Eastern Daylight Time (the "Annual Meeting").
+The Board of Directors (the "Board") of Spanish Broadcasting System, Inc., a Delaware corporation ("SBS" or the "Company"), is soliciting proxies for the annual meeting of stockholders to be held on Thursday, June 6, 2019, at our principal executive offices, the Pablo Raúl Alarcón Media Center, 7007 NW 77th Avenue, Miami, Florida 33166, at 11:30 AM, Eastern Daylight Time (the "Annual Meeting").
 We are furnishing you with a Proxy Statement because you own shares of our common stock and/or Series C convertible preferred stock that entitle you to vote at the Annual Meeting.
-By use of a proxy, you can vote on the Proposal (as discussed below), whether or not you attend the Annual Meeting.
-We intend to begin mailing the attached notice of the Annual Meeting, this Proxy Statement with an accompanying proxy card and our 2017Annual Report on Form 10-K (the "Annual Report") for the year-ended December 31, 2017 to our stockholders, on or about May 23, 2018.
+By use of a proxy, you can vote on the Proposals (as discussed below), whether or not you attend the Annual Meeting.
+We intend to begin mailing the attached notice of the Annual Meeting, this Proxy Statement with an accompanying proxy card and our 2018 Annual Report on Form 10-K (the "Annual Report") for the year-ended December 31, 2018 to our stockholders, on or about April 26, 2019.
 The Proxy Statement describes the matters we would like you to vote on and provides information on these matters so you can make an informed decision.
-All references in this Proxy Statement to "we," "our," or "us" refer to SBS.
+All references in this Proxy Statement to "we," "our," or "us" or the "Company" refer to SBS.